chris-reed/code-test/README.md

 Create a simple ui interface, written in your favorite JS Framework (Preferred: VueJS) for a user to

-- View all avaliable products
+- View all available products

 **Bonus*
 - Authenticate